 Outside popular tourist spots such as Vienna and Salzburg, accommodation need not be too expensive.
-Good-value B&b is usually available in the many small family-run hotels known as Gasthöfe and Gasthaüser, with prices from €50 per double.
+Good-value B&B is usually available in the many small family-run hotels known as Gasthöfe and Gasthaüser, with prices from €60 per double.
 In the larger towns and cities a pension or Frühstuckspension will offer similar prices.
-Most places also have a stock of private rooms or Privatzimmer, although in well-travelled rural areas, roadside signs offering Zimmer Frei are common (double room €30–45).
-Local tourist offices will have lists of these and will often ring around and book something for you.
+Most places also have a stock of private rooms or Privatzimmer, although in well-travelled rural areas, roadside signs offering Zimmer Frei (vacancies) are common (double rooms from around €50).
+Local tourist offices have lists of these and will often ring around and book for you.

-There are around a hundred HI hostels (Jugendherberge or Jugendgästehaus), run by or affiliated to ÖJHV (w http://www.oejhv.or.at) or the ÖJHW (whttp://www.oejhw.or.at).
-Rates are €17–24, normally including breakfast (€1–2 extra for non-members).
+There are around a hundred HI hostels (Jugendherberge or Jugendgästehaus), run by or affiliated to ÖJHV or the ÖJHW.
+Rates are €20-27, normally including breakfast; non-members pay around €3.50 a night extra.
 There are also a few excellent independent hostels in Salzburg and Vienna, plus affiliated youth hotel chains.

 Austria’s numerous campsites often have laundry facilities, shops and snack bars.
-Most open May to September, although some open year-round.
+Most open April to September, although some open year-round.

 Everything you need to know before you set off.